 What Do You Want to Show Us about Your (New) Home Country?

 Actually everything, Namibia is such a wonderful country, but mostly my children.
 It's very important for volunteers to understand where these kids come from.

-Read and knit, that gives me balance and serenity.
+Read and knit, which gives me balance and serenity.

 Playing with the kids, walking my dogs, doing gardening in my garden.

-Next year I will increase from 40 kids to at least 50 so that I can help more children, need for another teacher, a bigger bus....
-If we have enough money built a kind of hostel to accommodate children which have true problems at home.
+Next year I will increase from 40 kids to at least 50 so that I can help more children need for another teacher, a bigger bus...
+If we have enough money built a kind of hostel to accommodate children who have true problems at home.